signl4/docs/integrations/webhook/webhook.md

 }
 ```

-## MIME Types for Images and Audio
+## Content-Types for Text, Images and Audio

-Besides JSON, SIGNL4 also supports other MIME types for the HTTP POST requests.
+Besides JSON, SIGNL4 also supports other content types for the HTTP POST requests.

 Here is an example of x-www-form-urlencoded: